jtheisen/moldinium/readme.md

 isn't currently allowed.

-While you can't debug the generated IL code, you can debug those implementation and wrapper structs when they live your own assemblies or you disable "just my code".
+While you can't debug the generated IL code, you can debug those implementation and wrapper structs when they live in your own assemblies or you disable "just my code".

 #### An icky part of the bakery